Carbon Star Observing Program Coordinator:

 While these stars are relatively little-known in comparison to the brighter and more famous galaxies and nebulae, their vivid colors are unparalleled by most other observable objects.
 This distinctiveness, combined with their unusual characteristics, makes them fascinating subjects for observation, and we hope that through this program you will discover and enjoy these intriguing features for yourself.

-To obtain your certificate and award pin for this program, please purchase the Guide to the Carbon Star Observing Program (available soon at the Astronomical League store).
+To obtain your certificate and pin for this program, please purchase the Guide to the Carbon Star Observing Program (available at the Astronomical League store).
 This manual includes the carbon star observing list, star charts and descriptions of the appearance of each entry, an observation log template, and an overview of the dynamics and composition of carbon stars.
 Excellent background information.

-Date/Time (local or Universal Time)
+- Date/Time (local or Universal Time)

-Observing Site (Latitude and Longitude are preferred)
+- Observing Site (Latitude and Longitude, and location)

-Sky conditions (Seeing, Transparency, Moon Phase, etc.)
+- Sky conditions (Seeing, Transparency, Moon Phase, etc.)

-Detailed description of the object
+- Detailed description of the object, including perceived color

-While “go-to” telescope systems are allowed for submissions, they are not recommended.
+Go-To Scope: While “go-to” telescope systems are allowed for submissions, they are not recommended.
 Rather, traditional star-hopping or setting circle methods are suggested and enthusiastically encouraged for the completion of this list, as they require the observer to truly learn the sections of the sky they are exploring; an effort which gives a greater sense of personal achievement once the object is successfully located.

-To submit your observations, mail the copies of your logs to Aaron Clevenson, Program Coordinator, along with your name, address, astronomy club or Astronomical League affiliation, e-mail, and phone number.
+To submit your observations, either send COPIES of your logs to the Carbon Star Observing Program Coordinator, along with your name, mailing address, astronomy club or Astronomical League affiliation, e-mail address, phone number, and the person to whom the certification should be sent; or have them reviewed and approved by an officer of your astronomy club who should then notify the Carbon Star Observing Program Coordinator through email.
 Please do not send your original logs, as they will not be returned.
-Upon the reception and verification of the observations by the Program Coordinator, a certificate and award pin will be sent to the address provided, or to the Awards Coordinator of your club for presentation at the next club meeting (if requested).
+Upon the reception and verification of the observations by the Coordinator, a certificate and award pin will be sent to the address provided, or to the Awards Coordinator of your club for presentation (if requested).

 Good luck and enjoy these stellar jewels.

-Please send your submission only to:
+Please send your submission to: